Kickboxing

 Basic knee techniques include straight knees and diagonal knees, Knee strikes target the sternum, abdomen or ribcage.
 A more advanced knee strike is the flying/jumping knee which targets the head for more devastating effect.

-What are the Benefits of Kickboxing?
+What Are The Benefits Of Kickboxing?

 Let’s explore the health benefits of kickboxing workouts as well as other benefits from training kickboxing.